danReynolds/loon/README.md

 );
 ```

 If persistence is enabled, then a typed data model will need a `fromJson/toJson` serialization pair.
-In order to avoid having to specify types or serializers whenever a collection is accessed, it can be helpful to store the collection in a variable or as an index on a data model:
+In order to avoid having to specify types or serializers whenever a collection is accessed, it can be helpful to store the collection in a variable or as an index on the data model:

 ```dart
 class BirdModel {